mef51/subdriftlaw/notes.md

 april 11
 ====
 * fitting stuff is working, now making script to process all the michilli bursts.
 * found the edge of the burst (see bursts.csv) that makes a square window of data for autocorrelation
     * some bursts (like bursts 11, 10, 9, 5, and 4) are really hard to see.
-Using a logscale for the colors kinda helps (`norm=matplotlib.colors.LogNorm()`)
+Using a logscale for the colors kinda helps (`plt.imshow(..., norm=mcolors.LogNorm(vmin=0, vmax=5000))`)

 april 14
 =====
 * there is degeneracy in the fit: the solver can make sigma_x really big and then rotate it like crazy or it can make sigma_y big and rotate it a little